Frogs and Toads of Vermont

 The Eastern Gray Tree Frog (Hyla veriscolor) is the larger tree frog in Vermont.
 They can be gray or green but they don’t have any markings on their back.

-Spring Peeper (Pseudacris crucifer) is the smaller tree frog in Vermont.
+Spring Peeper (Pseudacris crucifer) is a small tree frog from Vermont.
 They have a distinct X on their back.

 The Green Frog and American Bullfrog looks the same but the Bullfrog can grow larger and they lack a dorsal ridge down their back.